aaltomcc/cs-ej4101-fall-2019-036-starter/index.md

-The Schwebebahn runs along a route of 13.3 kilometres (8.3 mi), at a height of about 12 metres (39 ft) above the River Wupper between Oberbarmen and Sonnborner Straße (10 kilometres or 6.2 miles) and about 8 metres (26 ft) above the valley road between Sonnborner Straße and Vohwinkel (3.3 kilometres or 2.1 miles).[5][6]
+The Schwebebahn runs along a route of 13.3 kilometres (8.3 mi), at a height of about 12 metres (39 ft) above the River Wupper between Oberbarmen and Sonnborner Straße (10 kilometres or 6.2 miles) and about 8 metres (26 ft) above the valley road between Sonnborner Straße and Vohwinkel (3.3 kilometres or 2.1 miles).
 At one point the railway crosses the A46 motorway.
-The entire trip takes about 30 minutes.[6]
+The entire trip takes about 30 minutes.
 The Schwebebahn operates within the VRR transport association and accepts tickets issued by the VRR companies.

 [Link to diary](diary-036.html)